One Day In Madrid Itinerary – 14 Stops Not To Miss!

 Flamenco Dance

-This is a Spanish dance where a single person dances with lots of strong hand movements and foot movements.
+This is a Spanish dance where a single person dances with many strong hand and foot movements.
 It is a very strong and expressive dance.

 You will want to get these tickets ahead of time.
 More on that below.